Top Federal, State Prosecutors Form Georgia COVID-19 Fraud Task Force

 The public is urged to be on the lookout for any of these COVID-19 scams, which can be reported to the National Center for Disaster Fraud (NCDF) hotline (1-866-720-5721) or to the NCDF e-mail address firstname.lastname@example.org:

 The Consumer Protection Division (CPD) of the Office of the Attorney General of Georgia has received more than 600 complaints of price gouging or scams related to COVID-19, the majority regarding food, toilet paper, water and hand sanitizer.
-The public can file complaints with the CPD by calling 800-869-1123 or https://consumer.georgia.gov/.
+The public can file complaints with the CPD by calling 1-800-869-1123 (toll-free) or at consumer.ga.gov.

 Questions can be directed to Pamela Lightsey, Public Information Officer, United States Attorney’s Office, at (478) 621-2603 or Melissa Hodges, Public Affairs Director (Contractor), United States Attorney’s Office, at (478) 765-2362.